cryptotoad/Nibbler/README.md

 Malware traffic

-point bot to 127.0.0.1 on an available port and listen (port (L)) on the same port with nibbler When bot connects (square turns green), click "connect to client" Have fun hecking!
+point bot to 127.0.0.1 on an available port and listen (port (L)) on the same port with nibbler When bot connects (square turns yellow), click "connect to client" Have fun hecking!